timothymillar/TEFingerprint/docs/method.rst

 1. Mapping paired end reads to a database of known transposons
 2. Identification of *informative* reads
 3. Mapping informative reads to a reference genome
-4. Fingerprinting (density based clustering) of mapped read positions
+4. Fingerprinting (density based clustering) of mapped read tip positions
 5. Computing the union of the fingerprints from multiple samples
 6. Comparing read counts among samples within the combined fingerprint
 7. Downstream filtering and analysis of results